Junior Ogedi-Uzokwe

-Junior Chukwuemeka Ogedi-Uzokwe also known as Junior (born 3 March 1994) is an English professional footballer who plays as a forward, for NIFL Premiership side Glentoran.
+Junior Chukwuemeka Ogedi-Uzokwe also known as Junior (born 3 March 1994) is an English professional footballer who plays as a forward for NIFL Premiership side Dungannon Swifts.

 Ogedi-Uzokwe was a member of the youth teams at Leyton Orient, Ilford and Millwall before making the step up to men's football.
 Ogedi-Uzokwe spent the 2013–14 season with Enfield 1893, Aveley and Hucknall Town, before joining Carlton Town in July 2014.
 In January 2015, he joined Hayes & Yeading United and marked his debut with a goal.